TaalVerena/cuppa-cake/README.md

 #### Sweet Blush (Pink):

 Sweet Blush embodies the soft, tender warmth of a light-hearted smile or the first bloom of a delicate flower.
 This pink hue exudes sweetness and affection, much like the delectable treats Cuppa Cake provides.
-It’s a color that invites customers to indulge in the playful and joyous spirit of the brand.
+It’s a colour that invites customers to indulge in the playful and joyous spirit of the brand.

 #### Colour Palette
 | Swatch | Name | Hex | RGB |